+[Regulation 37 amended: Gazette 6 Sep 2019 p.
+3189.]

 38. Direction as to testing and treatment

-(1) An inspector may direct a person to test an organism or potential carrier for the presence of declared pests or unlisted organisms in a manner specified in the direction at a place to which the organism or potential carrier is directed to be taken under section 76(1)(a).
+(1) An inspector may direct a person to test an organism or potential carrier for the presence of declared pests or unlisted organisms at a place and in a manner specified in the direction.

-(2) An inspector may direct a person to treat an organism or potential carrier in a manner specified in the direction at a place to which the organism or potential carrier is directed to be taken under section 76(1)(a).
+(2) An inspector may direct a person to treat an organism or potential carrier for the presence of declared pests or unlisted organisms at a place and in a manner specified in the direction.

-(3) Nothing in this regulation limits the powers of an inspector under section 76(1)(b).
+[(3) deleted]

 (4) A direction may be given under subregulation (2) whether or not the organism is infected or infested with a declared pest or an unlisted organism.

 Note for this regulation: